JuliaLang/www_old.julialang.org/soc/ideas-page.md

 The [Images.jl](https://github.com/timholy/Images.jl) package implements several algorithms that do not use, but would be well-suited for, multi-threading.
 This project would implement multithreaded versions of `imfilter` and `imfilter_gaussian`.
 While such kernels might be written by hand, it is also attractive to explore various "frameworks" that reduce the amount of boilerplate code required.
 One recommended approach would be to explore using the [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl); alternatively, one might leverage the [KernelTools.jl](https://github.com/timholy/KernelTools.jl) package in conjunction with julia 0.5's native threading capabilities.

 **Expected Results:** multithreaded implementation of `imfilter` and `imfilter_gaussian`.

+# Theme: Numerical Linear Algebra

+## Native Julia implementations of iterative solvers for numerical linear algebra

+Iterative methods for solving numerical linear algebraic problems are crucial for big data applications, which often involve matrices that are too large to store in memory or even to compute its matrix elements explicitly.
+Iterative Krylov methods such as conjugate gradients (CG) and the generalized minimal residual (GMRES) methods have proven to be particular valuable for a wide variety of applications such as eigenvalue finding, convex optimization, and even systems control.

+This project proposes to implement a comprehensive suite of iterative solver algorithms in Julia's native [IterativeSolvers.jl](https://github.com/JuliaLang/IterativeSolvers.jl) package, as described in the [implementation roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).
+Students will be encouraged to refactor the codebase to better expose the mathematical structure of the underlying Arnoldi and Lanczos iterations, thus promoting code composability without sacrificing performance.

+## Native Usage of LinearMaps in Iterative Solvers

+While one normally thinks of solving the linear equation Ax=b with A being a matrix, this concept is more generally applied to A being a linear map.
+In many domains of science, this idea of directly using a linear map instead of a matrix allows for one to solve the equation in a more efficient manner.
+Iterative methods for linear solving only require the ability compute `A*x` in order solve the system, and thus these methods can be extended to use more general linear maps.
+By restructuring IterativeSolvers.jl to use `LinearMap` types from LinearMaps.jl, these applications can be directly supported in the library.

 # Juno & Tooling related ideas